-In Sydney (where we live), 5-6 year olds usually fall into the Kindergarten or Year One range.
-This is the age that my youngest daughter Bumble Bee is at right now, and we’ve been doing lots of fun science at home after school, on weekends or in the holidays.
+In Australia (where we live), 5-6 year old kids usually fall into the Prep, Kindergarten or Year One range.
+This is the age that my daughter Bumble Bee is at right now, and we’ve been doing lots of fun science experiments at home after school, on weekends or in the holidays.

 Fun Science Activities for 5 & 6 Year Olds

 Here are some cool science experiments, demonstrations and explorations that I’ve found from around the web, that I think would be perfect for 5 and 6 year olds (and older children too):

 - Left Brain Craft Brain has a really cool heat-sensitive (thermochromic) colour-changing slime, which looks like it would be so much fun to play with.

 - Let your daughter raid the pantry for a bit of child-led liquid density exploration.
 Like potions, but in pretty layers!
 From Life Over Cs.